FedeDP/Clight/README.md

     $  cppcheck --enable=style --enable=performance --enable=unusedFunction

 For cmdline options, check clight [-?|--help] [--usage].
-**Please note that cmdline "--device" and "--backlight" switches require only last part of syspath** (eg: "video0" or "intel_backlight").

 ## Config file
 A global config file is shipped with clight.
 It is installed in /etc/default/clight.conf and it is full of comments.